Video Analytics

 There are several ways to enter Video Analytics for a selected video.

-2. Visit your video library and click "Analytics" from the pull-down menu on the video thumbnail:
+2. Visit your video library and click Analytics from the More Options menu on the video thumbnail:

 Clicking Video Analytics for a video will produce a page with rich data: